bgautijonsson/ukcp/README.md

 This project downloads and processes UK Climate Projections 2018 (UKCP18) data from the CEDA archive.
 The data is converted from NetCDF format to HIVE-partitioned parquet files for efficient storage and querying.

+## Downloading and Processing the Data

+The data is downloaded from the CEDA archive in the file [R/get_ukcp_hourly.R](R/get_ukcp_hourly.R) and monthly summary statistics are saved in a HIVE-partitioned parquet dataset.

 ## Data Structure

 The processed data is organized in a hierarchical structure: